danoc/danoc/_drafts/2015-03-05-pseudo-element-class.md

 <p data-height="300" data-theme-id="0" data-slug-hash="ByGKZv" data-default-tab="result" data-user="danoc" class='codepen'>See the Pen <a href='http://codepen.io/danoc/pen/ByGKZv/'>ByGKZv</a> by Daniel O'Connor (<a href='http://codepen.io/danoc'>@danoc</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

+(You could use [CSS counters](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Counters) to generate the line numbers, but that is out of scope for this example.)

 Notice that the line numbers can't be selected or copied and the text wraps if it gets too long.
 Mission accomplished!